mahamkhawar/DH110-22F-Demo/assignment03/README.md

 [Contextual Inquiry Guide Transcription](https://docs.google.com/document/d/1XbAsOtck7xtpydQLxzokBv6H4OG-mV8uDMayIdg7Di8/edit?usp=sharing)

 [Link to video recording](https://drive.google.com/file/d/1zFNDe5cfxCEGm12bQhSiMgotCFv6sCw9/view?usp=sharing) IMPORTANT NOTE: The Zoom video cut out due to wifi issues but the user searched "Sustainability Community" and clicked the site that I am studying, which happened to be the first site that popped up.
 My questions were prepared for any website that the user would've clicked on.
 I understand the rubric said not to lead them to the site, but in my case they selected it to explore for resources and community involvement.
+This also affected the first ten minutes of the transcript, where it may be around 10-15 seconds ahead.

 Interesting quotes and insights and insights from the interview:
 - How the user finds groups, 8:12